Kurento/kurento/source/tutorials/java/tutorial-2-magicmirror.rst

 3. If any exception happens, server sends an error message to the client

-We can draw the following sequence diagram with detailed messages between clients and server:
+The detailed message sequence between client and application server is depicted in the following picture:

 .. figure:: ../../images/kurento-java-tutorial-2-magicmirror-signaling.png
    :align:   center
    :alt:     One to one video call signaling protocol
    :width: 400px

-As you can see in the diagram, `SDP`:term: needs to be interchanged between client and server to establish the `WebRTC`:term: connection between the browser and Kurento.
-Specifically, the SDP negotiation connects the WebRtcPeer in the browser with the WebRtcEndpoint in the server.
+As you can see in the diagram, an `SDP`:term: needs to be exchanged between client and server to establish the `WebRTC`:term: session between the browser and Kurento.
+Specifically, the SDP negotiation connects the WebRtcPeer at the browser with the WebRtcEndpoint at the server.
 The complete source code of this demo can be found in
 `GitHub <https://github.com/Kurento/kurento-tutorial-java/tree/develop/kurento-magic-mirror>`_.

-Server-Side
+Application Server Side
 ===========

-This demo has been developed using **Java** in the server-side with `Spring Boot`:term: framework.
+This demo has been developed using a **Java EE ** application server based on the `Spring Boot`:term: framework.
 This technology can be used to embed the Tomcat web server in the application and thus simplify the development process.